SohamDutta2002/Implementation-of-Kalman-Networks/README.md

 # Implementation-of-Kalman-Networks
-This is the implementation of the paper
+This is the implementation neural kalman filter on radar detection data